Living in Birmingham

 Is Birmingham a good place to live?

-Birmingham is a large city in West Midlands with a population of approximately 1,106,159.
-It has excellent transport links, 105 schools (61% rated Good or Outstanding by Ofsted), and a median property price of £222k.
-The crime rate of 111 per 1,000 residents is high.
-Whether it suits you depends on your priorities — use Check Local to compare it with similar areas.
+Birmingham is a city in West Midlands with excellent transport, exceptional schools, with 90% rated Good or Outstanding by Ofsted, and a median house price of £220k.
+The crime rate is high at 111 per 1,000 residents.

-What schools are in Birmingham?
+What are the schools in Birmingham like?

-What is the transport like in Birmingham?
+What is the average house price in Birmingham?

 Where does this data come from?